-Before 1900 in the United States, most windows were made with wood frame.
-While there were some iron, steel, and bronze types of fenestration windows in production, this wasn’t the primary practice.
+Before the 1900s in the United States, most windows were made with wood frames.
+While there were some iron, steel, and bronze types of engineered systems in production, this wasn’t the primary practice.

 Following catastrophic fires in San Francisco, Chicago, Boston, and Baltimore; new building regulations restricted the use of wood and other types of combustible materials in construction.

-After World War II, the technology of extruding steel and aluminum frames for windows gained a significant amount of popularity.
+After World War II, the technology for extruding steel and aluminum frames for windows gained a significant amount of popularity.
 In the 1990s, approximately 65% of the commercial window market included aluminum-framed windows.

 Glazing Types of Fenestration Systems

-In the 1950s, the creation of the float glass process made way for the mass production of high quality flat glass, which is basically how the majority of architectural glass is created today.
+In the 1950s, the creation of the float glass process made way for the mass production of high-quality flat glass.
+This design represents how the majority of architectural glass is created today.

 Today, virtually all new skylights, curtain walls, and windows for commercial buildings and residential homes will feature some element of glazing for additional comfort and energy efficiency.